wiget/wiget.github.io/readme.md

 defined in [`.gitlab-ci.yml`](.gitlab-ci.yml):

 ```
-image: python:3.5
+image: paddyhack/nikola

+test:
+  script:
+  - nikola build
+  except:
+  - master

 pages:
-  stage:
-    build
   script:
-    - apt-get update && apt-get install locales-all
-    - pip install "nikola[extras]"
     - nikola build
   artifacts:
     paths:
     - public
+  only:
+  - master
 ```

-This basically means: use Python 3.5, install the `locales-all` package and  install Nikola.
+This basically means: use the `paddyhack/nikola` image, which will install Nikola with all its features (`"nikola [extras]"`), and build the site.

-Note that installing `locales-all` won't be needed when testing locally.
-It is needed here because only the `C` and `posix` locales are installed by default.
-This default configuration would cause Nikola to warn about missing locales or even fail to build the site.

-Optional   features for Nikola are included by using the `[extra]` flag, such as Markdown and Jinja2 (instead of just installing Docutils and Maco).
-You can drop the `[extras]` part and install  them by hand if you need them instead.
-This is documented in [Nikola's getting started guide.](https://getnikola.com/getting-started.html)

 ## Building locally